yao-mxu/Politics_not_Vulnerabilities/README.md

 ### Hosting R code used for previous versions of R
 ### September 16, 2022

+Hi there!

-If you are using an older version of R and the OSF deposited code does not compile the figures or tables in ''Politics, not Vulnerability: Republicans Discriminated Against Chinese-born Americans Throughout the COVID-19 Pandemic'' correctly, please try the code deposited here in this repository.
+If you are using an older version of R, and the OSF deposited code does not compile the figures or tables in ''Politics, not Vulnerability: Republicans Discriminated Against Chinese-born Americans Throughout the COVID-19 Pandemic'' correctly, please try the code deposited here in this repository.

 *May apply to Figures 4, S2, S3, S4, and S5*